IvanZ505/runb-notes/docs/os-design/5-file-systems.md

 - Variation of Linked Allocation
 - Keep linked-list information for all files in on-disk FAT table.
 - Metadata: location of first block of file.
-	- And, FFAT table itself
+	- And, FAT table itself

-#todo get the photo

 #### Comparison